intel-lab-lkp/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 The numbers mentioned are rough estimates with a big extra charge to be on the safe side, so often you will need less.

-If you have space constraints, be sure to hay attention to the :ref:`step about debug symbols' <debugsymbols_bissbs>` and its :ref:`accompanying reference section' <debugsymbols_bisref>`, as disabling then will reduce the consumed disk space by quite a few gigabytes.
+If you have space constraints, be sure to pay attention to the :ref:`step about debug symbols' <debugsymbols_bissbs>` and its :ref:`accompanying reference section' <debugsymbols_bisref>`, as disabling them will reduce the consumed disk space by quite a few gigabytes.

 [:ref:`back to step-by-step guide <diskspace_bissbs>`]